linpengcheng/PurefunctionPipelineDataflow/README.md

 - **Function evaluation:** Just look at the shape of the code (pipeline structure weight), and whether the function is a pure function.
 - **Dataflow evaluation:** A data flow has at most two functions with side effects and only at the beginning and the end.
 - **System evaluation:** Just look at the circuit diagram, you can treat the function as a black box like an electronic component.

+  - Static

+    - The entire warehouse/workshop model architecture diagram:

+      It is a simple star diagram consisting of a warehouse and several workshops.

+    - Each workshop diagram:

+      A workshop diagram is a series of pipelines, which reflect the flow of a independent execution unit.

+  - Dynamic

+    - Assembly line diagram (flowchart) for each product (task):

+      It is a traditional Gant diagram (or tree Gant diagram), which reflect the scheduler assembles the process of completing tasks by combining various workshops.

 - **Code Quality Visualization:**
   - For Lisp languages, S expression is contour graph, can be very simple transformation into contour map, or 3D mountain map.